-“But you know why the fee is so high now, don’t you?” asked the middle-aged Bolivian consul in Cusco, after I grumbled about the onerous visa requirements placed only on Americans.
+“But you know why Americans need a visa now, don’t you?” asked the middle-aged Bolivian consul in Cusco, after I grumbled about the onerous visa requirements placed only on Americans.

 “Yeah, I heard Evo Morales is not a big fan of the US,” I said.